Can A Resistance Band Break And Snap Back?

 Do Not Store Your Bands In A Place That Will Get Direct Sunlight

-Make sure that your gym bag is not left out in the sunlight or in a hot room.
+Make sure that your gym bag is not left out in the sunlight or a hot room.

 This can cause the bands to dry out and become brittle and weak.

-Store Your Bands In Cool, Dry Area
+Store Your Bands In a Cool, Dry Area

 Avoid moisture and excessive heat.
-A cool dry environment is best.
+A cool, dry environment is best.

 Make Sure That Your Bands Are Clean